-We have 76 issued patents and 18 patent applications pending, including two (2) provisional patent applications submitted.
+We have 71 issued patents (7 patents recently expired and one was recently granted) and 18 patent applications pending, including two provisional patent applications submitted.
+Of the 71 issued patents, 17 are directly related to the Optical Interposer and include fundamental design and process patents.
+All 18 applications pending are Optical Interposer-related.
 There are multiple additional applications in various stages of preparation.
 The patents cover device structures, underlying technology related to the Optical Interposer, applications of the technology and fabrication processes.
 We believe these patents provide a significant barrier to entry against competition, along with trade secrets and know-how.
 We intend to continue to apply for additional patents in the future.
 Currently, we are working on the design of integrated devices, manufacturing processes, assembly and packaging processes and products for data communication applications in the data center market, assembly and packaging processes and products for data communication applications in the data center market.